Flow Study: Warrior III

 Repeat the pose on the opposite side.

-Tips for Warrior II
+Tips for Warrior III